anufrievroman/minimalist-tui-todo/readme.md

 # Minimalist TUI Todo
-Minimal todo list with simple and customizable UI in linux terminal.
+Minimal todo list with simple and customizable UI in Linux terminal.

 ![screenshot](screenshot.jpeg)

+## Features

+- Minimal and customizable interface
+- Fast task management with least possible key presses
+- Import tasks from calcurse

 ## Instalation and running
 Simply copy the _mintodo_ file into a directory with your binaries, for example into `home/user/.local/bin`